 If you are arriving at a land border, you must present a return ticket home or a ticket out of the country within 90 days.
 This is very important!
 They will not let you pass through into Costa Rica without this information!
 If you are not in possession of a plane ticket, you can buy an international bus ticket with an open date on it.

-The two most common border crossings are at Penas Blancas in Nicaragua and Paso Canoas in Panama.
+The two most common border crossings are at Penas Blancas in Nicaragua (which is an awesome backpacking destination too) and Paso Canoas in Panama.

 Costa Rica has a pretty solid network of buses that seem to run on time for the most part.
 I found the public transportation in Costa Rica to be efficient, but also the most expensive anywhere in Central America.
 For ease and convenience, buses are definitely the way to go.